Skip to main content

 • Respect dog-free areas

-You can pay a fine online for any dog fouling offences.
+You can pay a fixed penalty notice for any dog fouling offences.

-Before you pay, please read the terms and conditions for online services and our privacy statement.
+Before you pay, read the terms and conditions for online services and our privacy statement.

 Our Dog Enforcement Team is actively patrolling our parks and streets to remind owners about responsible dog ownership.

-View how many dog control fines have been issued
+View how many dog control fixed penalty notices have been issued

 Contact us